quintype/quintype-amp/docs-src/tutorials/subscriptions.md

 2. The HTTPS URL for the Authorization and Pingback Endpoints i.e., `authorizationUrl` and `pingbackUrl` respectively are to be added to the services object along with the query parameters `readerId`, `sourceUrl` and `returnUrl`.
 These are functions where `story` is passed in.

-3. The login page will open as a result of a `login` action.
+3. Login page must created in the frontend and it will open as a result of a `login` action.
 The URL for the login page can be provided here `services -> actions -> login`.

 ```jsx
 {